efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LA4/U2LA4.md

 5. There's one more button that needs to be programmed; the "Dark Mode" button at the top left of the page!
 For this, you'll need to create your own CSS classes and general design for what _dark mode_ will look like on this page.
 If you're stuck, look for images of Google's dark mode on Gmail for some inspiration.

 ### Wrap Up (\~10 minutes)

-Students just did a big thing - they finished their first website!
-Make sure you give time for a few groups (2-3) to share.
-Since they were all replicating the same thing, the focus should be more so on process, and less so on output (although displaying the output and walking through code is always helpful).

 If you'd like time to collect their work, this would also be a good time.
 If you are not using Repl.it Teams for Education, a great way to collect projects quickly is a Google Form where they submit their link as well as any reflection questions.